EricssonResearch/v2x-self-revocation/simulation/README.md

 - Green: honest (i.e., belonging to a "honest" vehicle)
 - Yellow: victim (i.e., belonging to a "honest" vehicle, but under the influence of an attacker)
-- Red: malicious (i.e., belonging to a "attacker" vehicle)
+- Red: malicious (i.e., belonging to a "attacker" vehicle).

+The `reporter` pod randomly reports a malicious pseudonym every 10 seconds, but although it takes longer to effectively revoke it (according to the upper bound `T_eff`, which in this case is 60 seconds).

 Shaded rectangles show different groups, in our case only two of them are used.
+Additionally, you may see some arrows from time to time, which illustrate movement of pseudonyms between groups.

-Even if we deployed only 5 vehicles, you may see more than 5 circles in the map, because the map shows _pseudonyms_ ant not vehicles: In fact, in our configuration each vehicle has two concurrent pseudonyms.
+Even if we deployed only 5 vehicles, you may see more than 5 circles in the map, because the map shows _pseudonyms_ and not vehicles: In fact, in our configuration each vehicle has two concurrent pseudonyms.
 Our map simulates a _passive observer_ that can only see network messages but cannot infer which pseudonym belongs to which vehicle.